-Although Alaris currently has 19 Partners and diversification continues to improve, Alaris does not have stringent fixed guidelines for diversification for our Partners.
+Although Alaris currently has 18 Partners and diversification continues to improve, Alaris does not have stringent fixed guidelines for diversification for our Partners.
 At any given time, a significant portion of our assets may be dedicated to a single business or industry.
 If any single Partner or industry does not succeed or experiences a downturn, this could have a material adverse effect on our business, results from operations and financial condition.

 Our business and the business of each Partner is subject to changes in North American and international economic conditions, including higher inflation, rising interest rates, labour shortages, recessionary or inflationary trends, capital market volatility, consumer credit availability, currency exchange rates, consumers' disposable income and spending levels, job security and unemployment, corporate taxation and overall consumer confidence.
+Although inflation appears to be moderating recently, the record inflation that occurred throughout 2022 and the associated significant rise in interest rates in response to inflation have contributed to the instability of debt and equity markets.
+Competition for workers, rising energy and commodity prices have led to increasing wage and business input costs.
+These factors can adversely affect our Partners' profit margins and ability to pay Distributions.
+Similarly, our ability to invest in new Partners may be negatively impacted by inflation, higher interest rates and rising costs of capital.
+Even steady Distribution payments from our Partners may not offset the potential adverse impact of sustained inflation and high interest rates.

-Market and political events and other conditions, including reactions to the COVID-19 pandemic, disruptions in the international credit markets and other financial systems, may result in a deterioration of global economic conditions.
+Market and political events and other conditions, including reactions to global health crises (like the COVID-19 pandemic), disruptions in the international credit markets and other financial systems (including the emerging 2023 banking crisis in North America and Europe), may result in a deterioration of global economic conditions.
 These conditions could reduce confidence in the broader North American and global credit and financial markets and create a climate of greater volatility, less liquidity, widening of credit spreads, a lack of price transparency, increased credit losses and tighter credit conditions.
 Despite various actions by governments, from time to time, there may be concerns about the general condition of the capital markets, financial instruments, banks, investment banks, insurers and other financial institutions.
 These factors could negatively impact company valuations and impact the performance of the global economy.
 A return of any of these negative economic events could have a material adverse effect on our business and our Partners' business, financial condition, results of operations and cash flows.
-For specific risks related to COVID-19, see "Risk Factors- Operational and Financial Risk Factors Relating to Our Business-The global COVID-19 outbreak has caused disruptions to the U.S. and Canadian economies and has, and may continue to, negatively impact certain Partners" and "Risk Factors-Risks relating to all of our Partners generally-Public health crises, epidemics and pandemics may negatively impact our Partners' business continuity".